My partner and I are falling out of love. What do we do?

 The Bigly Important Small Print: By participating in any of Imagine Life Coaching Inc or Reiki House services, whether it be coaching, energy work, newsletters, articles, columns, blogs, videos, and so on, you acknowledge that I am not a licenced psychologist or psychiatrist, or any other medical health care professional.
 My coaching or energy work is in no way to be misconstrued as mental health counselling or medical advice.
 If you are in need of more in depth medical, psychiatric, psychological care or treatment, please consult with appropriate medical or mental health professionals.
 Any questions you ask and answers given, are provided to Sooke PocketNews without name or location of the person asking.

-- Dear Caterina: Why do I feel like I am failing at impressing others Signed, Not Impressed
+- Dear Caterina: I feel like I am settling for less than I deserve.
+Signed, Not Settling